Are you looking for a WordPress membership plugin?

 Choose your membership plugin wisely!

-Finding the answers to these four key questions will help you to choose the right membership plugin for your site.
+Finding the answers to these four essential questions will help you to choose the right membership plugin for your site.

 While most of your decision will be based on the feature set of the plugin, it’s still important not to overlook things like support options, license restrictions, whether the code is encrypted and how recently it’s been updated.